root-project/web/manual/python/index.md

 'int'
 ```

-Note that the above code does not affect class templates that can be instantiated either with parenthesis or square brackets:
+Note that the above code does not affect class templates, which can be instantiated either with parenthesis or square brackets:

 ```python
 >>> ROOT.std.vector['int'] # instantiation